skip to main content

 3.0 Reporting Complaints and Concerns

 Caltech's ability to remedy harassment and abusive conduct and maintain an environment free of harassment and abusive conduct is limited if incidents are not reported.
 Anyone who witnesses, experiences, or is otherwise aware of conduct that they believe to be in violation of this policy, including retaliation, is urged to immediately report it, or to request assistance and guidance.
 Complaints or concerns about harassment should be reported to the Equity and Title IX Office or one of the Equal Employment Opportunity coordinators listed below, at campus, or the Employee Relations Group at JPL.
 Reports may be made at any time.
 A delay should not discourage anyone from reporting harassment.
 Delayed reporting is better than no reporting.
 Reports may be made in writing or orally.
-Harassment complaints are addressed under the Procedures for Complaints of Unlawful Discrimination, Harassment and Retaliation.
+Harassment complaints are addressed under the Procedures for Complaints of Sex Discrimination.

 Complaints or concerns about abusive conduct (1) against a student should be reported to the appropriate dean, (2) against a staff member or postdoctoral scholar to Employee & Organizational Development, (3) against a faculty member to the appropriate Division Chair or the Office of the Provost, and (4) against a JPL employee to Employee Relations at JPL.
 In order to make an appropriate judgment as to whether incidents are appropriately investigated as harassment or abusive conduct, the full context in which the conduct occurred will be evaluated.
 Complaints are considered based on the totality of the facts and circumstances.